Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 | 166 | 0.7565 | 0.7467 | +0.0333 |
 | 192 | 0.7612 | 0.7600 | +0.0467 |

+Baseline with all 512 features: 0.7133.

 ![Combined](results/combined.png)

 Two things not to read into this.
-The test set has 150 images, so its standard error is around 3.7 points; the swings between neighbouring solutions are noise, and the ranking within the front should not be trusted even though the level should.
+The test set has 150 images, so its standard error is around 3.7 points; the four-point swings between neighbouring solutions are noise, and the ranking within the front should not be trusted even though the level should.
 And the smoothed inner-CV curve is flat across generations 30 to 38, so the stopping point is "somewhere in the middle thirties", not exactly 32.

 So the dimensionality reduction is the robust part.
 The accuracy improvement on top of it is real on average but small enough that a single seed could show